-When the device enters Sleep mode, all clock sources to the module are shutdown and stay at logic '0'.
+When the device enters Sleep mode, all clock sources to the module are shut down and stay at logic '0'.
 If entry into Sleep mode occurs while a transmission is in progress, then the transmission is aborted.
 The UxTX pin is driven to logic '1'.
 Similarly, if entry into Sleep mode occurs while a reception is in progress, then the reception is aborted.
-The UxSTA, UxMODE, Transmit and Receive registers and buffers, and the UxBRG register are not affected by Sleep mode.
+The UxSTA, UxMODE, UxBRG, transmit and receive registers and buffers, are not affected by Sleep mode.

-If the Wake bit (UxMODE<7>) is set before the device enters Sleep mode, then a falling edge on the UxRX pin will generate a receive interrupt.
+If the WAKE bit (UxMODE<7>) is set before the device enters Sleep mode, then a falling edge on the UxRX pin will generate a receive interrupt.
 The Receive Interrupt Select Mode bit (URXISEL) has no effect for this function.
 If the receive interrupt is enabled, then this will wake-up the device from Sleep.
 The UARTEN bit must be set in order to generate a wake-up interrupt.